petebachant/petebachant.github.io/_posts/2024-11-12-office-repro.markdown

 Next, we'll do the only command line thing in this whole process and spin up a local Calkit server.
-This will allow us connect to the web app and allow us to modify the project on our local machine.
+This will allow us connect to the web app and enable us to modify the project on our local machine.
 To start the server, open up a terminal or Miniforge command prompt and run: